- R E S O U R C E S -

 Research Computing at UMN.
 This page is a great resource for high performance computing.
 MSI, UMII and U-Spatial are all willing to collaborate where it would be helpful.

 23andMe Research Innovation Collaborations Program.
 The 23andMe Research Innovation Collaborations Program pairs academic researchers with 23andMe scientists to perform analyses using de-identified, aggregated data from the 23andMe Research Cohort.
 23andMe will consider collaboration proposals focused on COVID-19.
 These proposals can include studies of outcomes, comorbidities, health disparities, and impacts of policies implemented to address the pandemic.
-Applications accepted until June 12, 2020.
+Next application deadline is December 12, 2020.

 COVID-19 High Performance Computing Consortium.
 Free compute time and resources on consortium partners’ world-class machines.

 National Dental Practice-Based Research Network (PBRN).
 The National Institute of Dental and Craniofacial Research (NIDCR) is seeking proposals for high-impact COVID-19 related research that can use the PBRN.
-Applications due June 1, 2020, and November 2, 2020.
+Applications due November 2, 2020.

 Paul Scherrer Institute (PSI) Swiss Light Source (SLS) has opened a "PRIORITY COVID-19 Call” for short proposals and quick peer review for rapid access to beamtime.
 The call will be open until early September 2020.